Digit Research: Vivo, Oppo lead camera smartphone preference over Apple and Samsung

 Multiple lenses are no longer a ‘gimmick’

-With the majority of voters saying that they would use these modes every single day, it is clear that mobile photography has matured.
-Users are no longer just clicking pictures; they would like to have a certain amount of optical flexibility, which helps them in composing their shots better.
+It’s clear that users are no longer just clicking pictures; they would like to have a certain amount of optical flexibility, which helps them in composing their shots better.

 Just like in the camera market, where having multiple lens options in your bag is common, the same can be said for smartphones.
 Users want multiple lenses inside their pockets, and this high engagement with different modes suggests that a multi-camera system is now a baseline requirement for a smartphone in 2026.